starbeamjs/starbeam/docs/DOM-ATTACHMENT-ERGONOMICS.md

 - repeated non-trivial helper duplication across adapters;
 - a third-party adapter needing the same DOM attachment contract;
 - Svelte and Vue converging on the same attachable/readable handle shape;
-- a code PER proving a kernel that owns setup, sync, cleanup, element replacement, and value publication;
+- a code PER cycle proving a kernel that owns setup, sync, cleanup, element replacement, and value publication;
 - adapter-author docs needing a stable name that cannot live in a single framework package.